Tigers vs. White Sox Player Props Betting Odds

 Greene Stats

-- Greene has 56 hits with eight doubles, two triples, five home runs and 19 walks.
+- Greene has recorded 57 hits with nine doubles, two triples, five home runs and 19 walks.
 He has driven in 18 runs with five stolen bases.

-- Greene has recorded at least one hit in five straight games.
-In his last five games he is batting .400 with two doubles, a home run, five walks and two RBI.
+- Greene has recorded a base hit in six straight games.
+In his last 10 outings he is hitting .341 with four doubles, two home runs, seven walks and three RBI.

 Greene Recent Games